 You may also want to add notes on the following points to each pattern:

 - have you already made it?
 If so, include notes on size, fitting and adjustments made, whether the fabric requirements were accurate, and perhaps a swatch of the fabric you previously used.
 You could even add in a photograph of you wearing the garment, or a link to your blog post.

 - links to inspirational or helpful versions, sewalongs or resources you’ve seen online

 - do you have a fabric in mind for this pattern?
 Include a swatch.

 Do you often find yourself out shopping for fabric, seeing something that would be perfect for a pattern you own but having no idea how much fabric you’ll need?
 If so, then an app in which you can store more in-depth information about your patterns might be the way to go.
 There are dedicated apps for recording your sewing patterns but any app designed to store a database of information will work, so again it’s about finding what’s best for you.
-Sewing Pattern Buddy and Tap Forms (for Apple users) are two possible starting points.
+Tap Forms (for Apple users) is a possible starting point.
 Things to look out for are the ability to create categories, to add written detail and to add photos – if you include a photo of the back of a printed pattern envelope then (in most cases) you’ll have access to the size chart and fabric and notion requirements.
 If you’re recording the details of digital patterns, take a screenshot of the measurements page of the pdf.
 Similarly, if you’ve already made written notes about particular patterns in a notebook or elsewhere you can photograph these notes and upload them, instead of having to type them out.

 Lastly, it may seem obvious but printed patterns are made of paper and should always be stored somewhere perfectly dry.
 The garden shed is generally not a good idea!